 What about follow-up after we return home from Panama?

-Our primary concern is to ensure each subject’s safety and proper follow-up plays an essential role in that process.
-Regular follow-up also enables us to evaluate efficacy and improve clinical protocols based on observed outcomes.
+Our primary concern is to ensure everyone’s safety and proper follow-up plays an essential role in that process.
+Regular follow-up also enables us to evaluate efficacy and improve our investigational treatment protocols based on observed outcomes.

-May I contact parents of subjects who have completed a CP protocol?
+May I contact parents of subjects who have completed a CP investigational treatment?

 Yes, you may.
 Once your child has been evaluated and approved for participation by our medical team, your international coordinator will be happy to put you in touch with a few.

-We also welcome you to view testimonials, news articles and videos from cerebral palsy subjects.
+We also welcome you to view cerebral palsy testimonials, news articles and videos.
 Please take a look!

 How do I request more information?